SalahAddinAbdo/KSA-VAT-P1/README.md

 ## Note
    This app was included as a part of ERPNext upto Version 14.
 We have separated this app out of ERPNext to improve modulatiry.
 This ensures that users will only have code that is required.

+## Note
+   Tested compatibility with ERPNext Version 15 .
+If you face any issue with this app, please contact support@ERPGulf.com

+   For Phase-2 implementation of Zatca- please use our app https://github.com/ERPGulf/saudi-phase2-api

+   Please Visit our website for regular update https://www.erpgulf.com/

+## License
+   MIT
+   Courtesy:
+   forked from AhmadPak & 8848Digital